JPMorgan Chase: 2025

+During a 2018–2025 Federal Reserve asset cap imposed on Wells Fargo, JPMorgan Chase grew by close to 60 percent, with assets exceeding $4 trillion.

 In February 2025, Matt Sable and Melissa Smith were appointed as co-heads of commercial banking by JPMorgan Chase.

 In February 2025, JPMorgan Chase hired Jonathan Slaughter from Goldman Sachs to join its business services unit within the investment bank.
 Slaughter was hired to focus on bolstering the expansion of JPMorgan's business services in Europe, the Middle East, and Africa.

 In March 2025, Charlie Javice, founder of the college financial aid startup Frank, was convicted on all counts of fraud related to JPMorgan Chase's $175 million acquisition of her company.
 Alongside Frank's chief growth officer, Olivier Amar, Javice was found guilty of securities fraud, wire fraud, bank fraud, and conspiracy.
 The fraud centered on Javice and Amar falsely representing Frank's user base to JPMorgan.
 Prosecutors revealed that the company claimed to have 4.25 million users, when in reality, it had only about 300,000.
 Amar had purchased fake customer lists from third parties to create the illusion of a much larger client base.
 JPMorgan only realized the fraud when it attempted to contact Frank's customers and received fewer responses than expected.
-Jamie Dimon, JPMorgan's CEO, has since called the Frank acquisition a “huge mistake."
+Jamie Dimon, JPMorgan's CEO, has since called the Frank acquisition a "huge mistake."

 On September 8, 2025, the New York Times Magazine revealed a Times investigation which found that JP Morgan Chase "enabled the crimes" of former major financier and sex trafficker Jeffrey Epstein.
 On November 14, 2025, U.S. President Donald Trump directed the U.S. Department of Justice to investigate former financier and child sex offender Jeffrey Epstein's relationship with, among others, JP Morgan Chase.
 However, some, including U.S. House of Representatives member Thomas Massie (R-Kentucky), noted that this and the other new Department of Justice investigations against Epstein may have been intended to distract the U.S. Department of Justice and prevent release of the Epstein Files at an earlier date.